ybouret/neuro-stat/README.md

 - execute "make" : copy the 'neurocorr.so' and 'neurocorr.R' into your working directory.

 # Getting the code for Windows and the 32 bits version of R
-- got to 'neurocorr'
-- copy 'i386/neurocorr.dll' and 'v4/neurocorr.R' into your working directory
+- download 'neurocorr/i386/neurocorr.dll' and 'neurocorr/v4/neurocorr.R' into your working directory

 #Running the code from the R command line
 - 'neurocorr.R' and ('neurocorr.so' or 'neurocorr.dll') MUST be in the working directory.
 In R,execute source("neurocorr.R") to use the functions.